telerik/reporting-docs/report-items/subreport.md

 1. In the **Design** view, right-click a SubReport item to which you want to set a report source and click __Properties__.
 1. In the __Properties__ of the item, click `ReportSource`.
 As a result, a **Load a Report from** dialog appears.
 Select a `ReportSource`.
 1. Select the type of report source you will use to specify a report.
-For the purposes of this example, click the __Instance Report Source__ option and select the report that will serve as the detailed report.
+For this example, click the __Instance Report Source__ option and select the report that will serve as the detailed report.
 1. To specify the parameters for the report, click the __Edit Parameters__ button.
 As a result, the __Edit Parameters__ dialog appears.
 Click __New__.
 1. In the __Parameter Name__ column, select the name of a report parameter in the detail report.
 In the __Parameter Value__, type or select the value to pass to the parameter in the detail report.